 Investments for the General Fund, Community Preservation Fund and Town Trust Funds consist of bank certificates of deposit, corporate bonds, marketable securities, and U.S. Treasury/Agency securities.
 Investments for the OPEB Trust Fund are in the custody of the Pension Reserves Investment Management Board (PRIM).
 PRIM acts as trustee for investments held in the State Retirees Benefits Trust Fund (SRBT), a pooled investment fund created by legislation (Chapter 661 of the Acts of 1983).
-All investments are carried at market value.
+All investments are carried at market value except certificates of deposit which are reported at cost.